Embroidery vs. Cross Stitch – What’s the Difference?

 FAQs

 Cross stitch is a form of counted embroidery that commonly uses a stitch that forms an “x” on the fabric to create a design.
-The term embroidery is more of an umbrella term for embellishing fabric with thread.
-There are many types of embroidery, including but not limited to crewel, ribbon, hardanger, drawn thread, stumpwork, whitework, and blackwork.
+Embroidery is an umbrella term for embellishing fabric with thread.
+There are many types of embroidery, including, but not limited to, crewel, ribbon, Hardanger, drawn thread, stumpwork, whitework, and blackwork.

 Conclusion

-Well, I hope this clarified things regarding embroidery vs cross stitch.
-They’re both really fun and rewarding to learn.
+Well, I hope this clarifies things regarding embroidery and cross stitch.
+They’re both fun and rewarding to learn.
 Give both a try and see which one you like the best!

 Amanda is a hand embroidery teacher and artist.
 With over 15 years of experience in the craft industry and embroidery, she owns and runs Crewel Ghoul, sharing accessible tutorials and patterns to help inspire fellow crafters to get creative.
 In addition to running this website, she teaches on Skillshare and Youtube.